 Cabela's sells a patch kit.
 Google them.

 I also have a Coleman air mattress that has had minut leaks.
 I would fully inflate it at bedtime, and by morning it would be about half-deflated.

 While the soapy water technique may work, it's messy and you have to remove the traces of soap before you can patch.
 I recommend fully inflating the mattress, then checking the entire surface with: water moistened hand, sound, a piece of wrapping tissue, anything that will alert your senses to the leak.
 Generally, start with the valve and then the seams (however, both leaks I've repaired have been in "field" areas).
-Some sites recommend using a bathtub to check for leaks, but this is unwieldy for the larger mattresses and you probably run the risk of creating new tears or punctures in wrestling it through the bathroom.

 Once you've found the leak, use the recommended patch kit if you have it.
 Since the Coleman bed is constructed of PVC, and the holes were pin-sized, I didn't even use any patching.
 I used a Q-tip to thoroughly clean the area (about 5/8 inch circle) with purple PVC primer, then with the other end of the Q-tip, pressed PVC cement into the pin-hole two or three times.
 If bubbles are escaping through the cement, hold your finger over the hole for a few seconds.

 Don't know if this would be effective for rips or tears, but it's been effective for the tiny leaks I described, and the repairs are almost invisible.
 (11/06/2008)